-For most men, ejaculating is synonymous with having an orgasm, although some men can have an orgasm without ejaculating.
+Most males ejaculate when having an orgasm, although some can have an orgasm without ejaculating.

 Ejaculate contains fluid from the prostate, seminal vesicles, and bulbourethral glands.
 Though it contains a

-While no evidence says that not ejaculating causes serious health problems, frequent ejaculation may reduce a man’s risk of prostate cancer.
+Research has not shown that not ejaculating causes serious health problems.
+However, frequent ejaculation may reduce the risk of prostate cancer.
 Having satisfying sex with a partner may also improve a man’s health.

 This article looks at how often a man should release sperm, whether there is a link between ejaculation and cancer, and the effects of ejaculation on the body.

 Many men may wonder whether their sexual behavior is normal.
 They may fear that they are not having as much sex as their peers, or that they are masturbating too frequently.

 The truth is that there is no “normal” number of times a man should ejaculate.
 Average ejaculation frequency varies according to many factors, including a man’s: